Posted on Thursday, June 27th, 2024 at 8:41 pm

 Statute of Limitations for Stolen Property in Ohio

-Possession of stolen property crimes in Ohio fall into two main categories relating to the statute of limitations.
+Possession of stolen property crimes in Ohio falls into two main categories relating to the statute of limitations.
 Misdemeanor crimes have a two-year statute of limitations.
 And felony crimes have a six-year statute of limitations.

 If prosecutors attempt to bring charges against you for alleged stolen property crimes committed beyond these timeframes, your attorney may be able to get the charges dropped.
 One reason we have statutes of limitations is to protect the accused from being unable to defend themselves properly.